Do you feel out of control or shameful when you eat?

 I do not ever shame my clients.
 I provide you with a safe, nonjudgmental space to explore issues that are important, relevant, and possibly have never been shared before.
 This is important because it is in my office where you can feel safe enough to be yourself and experience unconditional acceptance.

 If you have binge-eating disorder, I want to help you.
-Please contact me for a free consultation and let's make a plan, together.
+Please click the button below to contact me.

 Diagnosing binge eating disorder